We are deeply sorry for your loss - the staff at Farmer Funeral Chapel

 Marlene was preceded in death by her parents; her husband, Maurice; her brother-in-law, Jack Herndon; and her great nephew, Shayne Grubb.
 She is survived by her sister, Laura Lee Herndon; her daughter, Maurine Guerry; and sons, Mike (Vicki) Guerry, and Mark (Lisa) Guerry; as well as nine grandchildren; 11 great-grandchildren; and many other nieces, nephews, and cousins.

-Due to the current Covid situation and our family’s desire to not hold an event that might put any additional burden on medical facilities and staff, we have chosen to hold a private family burial service at this time and intend to hold a service or celebration of life at a later date to be announced.
+Due to the current Covid situation and our family’s desire to not hold an event that might put any additional burden on medical facilities and staff, we chose to have a private family burial service.
+A Celebration of Life will be held 11:00 a.m., Friday, July 29, 2022 at the Immaculate Conception Catholic Chruch, 1701 Poplar St., Buhl.

 In lieu of flowers, donations may be made in her memory to the University of Idaho Foundation Inc. (Vandaleers), the ASI Sheep Heritage Foundation, or a charity of your choice.